MechSatsujin/Legacy-Launcher-Installer/README.md

 # About TL:Legacy Installer
 TL Installer is an that one simple shell script file that installs TL:Legacy automatically on your system.
-Currently, its only supported on Debian-based Distributions (Ubuntu, Linux Mint, etc.)
+This is only for Debian-based Distributions like Ubuntu, Linux Mint, etc. This is only considered a alternative way of installing TL.

 # How to use it?
 1. Clone this repository